netliferesearch/react-workshop/README.md

 # React workshop

 ## Project bootstrapping
-Since React is not a comple framework, but rather an important piece of a bigger puzzle, setting up a project requires a bit of "bootstrapping".
+Since React is not a complete framework, but rather an important piece of a bigger puzzle, setting up a project requires a bit of "bootstrapping".
 This can be a little overwhelming at first...

 ### Pieces of the puzzle
 * Webpack (bundler/build tool)